Englyn: Englyn unodl crwca

+A hundred times he has been without dinner.")

+The poem is decorated with cynghanedd: cynghanedd groes (C) in lines 1, 3, and 4, and cynghanedd sain (S) in line 2.
+In addition to the cynghanedd groes in the last line, there is also cynghanedd sain in the words trymwaith ... ganwaith ... giniaw.

 Englyn gwastad

 The "even englyn", more common in the Middle Ages than later.
 This consists of four seven-syllable lines.
 All four lines rhyme.
 One example (showing the half-rhyme of -edd with -er) is: